-The holidays are upon us and it’s the perfect time of year to thank the people who help make our lives easier throughout the year, but who do we tip and how much?
+The holidays are upon us and it’s the perfect time of year to thank the people who help make our lives easier throughout the year, but who do we tip, and how much?
 Here’s a cheat sheet, but keep in mind that the very nature of tipping is that it’s not supposed to be expected.
-Give more if you want or less with a heartfelt note if your budget just won’t allow.
+Give more if you want or less with a heartfelt note if your budget just won’t allow it.
 Here’s how to say thank you to the following people:

-Tip your babysitter or nanny about what you’d normally pay for one evening’s care, or one week’s pay.
+Tip your babysitter or nanny about what you’d normally pay for one evening’s care or one week’s pay.

-Your Favorite Server: If you’re a regular at a particular coffee shop or restaurant and receive excellent service from a specific employee, thank that person with gift of about what you usually spend.
+If you’re a regular at a particular coffee shop or restaurant and receive excellent service from a specific employee, thank that person with a gift of about what you usually spend.

 Anyone who delivers goods to you on a regular basis, like groceries or UPS packages, should get $20.
 The same goes for regular service persons, like anyone who provides pool service or pest control.
 If the same person collects your trash each time, they should also get $20.
 In any case, if a different person or crew provides you with a service every time, a tip is unnecessary.